fulcrumdigitalinc/app_builder_fulcrum_custom_shipping/README.md

 - **For SaaS**:
   Register your action to
   `plugin.magento.out_of_process_shipping_methods.api.shipping_rate_repository.get_rates`
   webhook method in **System → Webhooks → Webhook Subscriptions**.
+Configure the **Developer Console OAuth** credentials for the subscription (per the [Webhook guide](https://developer.adobe.com/commerce/extensibility/webhooks/create-webhooks/#configure-developer-console-oauth)) so Commerce includes the required Authorization headers when calling the `shipping-methods` action.

 - **For PaaS**:
   Refer to `webhooks.xml`.
 Replace the placeholder URL with the actual URL of your deployed App Builder action.
+Configure Developer Console OAuth as documented here: https://developer.adobe.com/commerce/extensibility/webhooks/create-webhooks/#configure-developer-console-oauth.

 ```
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"